alphastrata/shadplay/README.md

 ## Features

-- A large collection of example shaders illustrating creative and educational uses. `assets/shaders/yourshadergoeshere.wgsl` specifically focusing on `wgsl`.
+- A large collection of example shaders illustrating creative and educational uses. `assets/shaders/yourshadergoeshere.wgsl`.
 - Live preview of shader code on bevy mesh geometry.
 - Textures, see `assets/shaders/howto-texture.wgsl`.
 - Drag and drop `.png` or `.jpg` files onto the window to use as said textures.
 - Mouse coords over a `uniform`, see `assets/shaders/howto-mouse.wgsl`.
 - Colour picker with system copy so that you get an immediate `vecf3(r, g, b)` immediately available for quick pasta action.
-- Drag and drop (valid `wgsl`) shaders onto the app.
+- Drag and drop (valid `wgsl`) shaders onto the app window to see them working.
-- Scripts to format your `wgsl` work, so it looks more rusty.
+- Tips and Tools to format your `wgsl` work, so it looks more rusty (which will help you quickly get up to speed with the existing `wgsl` in the Bevy codebase).
-- Scripts to pull _all_ the functions from the bevy codebase's shader code so you can easily lookup what's available for import.
+- Scripts to pull _all_ the functions from the Bevy codebase's shader code so you can easily lookup what's available for import.
+(See `scripts/README.md`)
-- Scripts to search the bevy source code (opening your browser) for specific keywords.
+- Scripts to search the Bevy source code (opening your browser) for specific keywords.
+(See `scripts/README.md`)
 - Continious image capture to create .gifs!
 (Currently only supporting a maximum framerate of 20FPS for capture.)
 - Automatic recompilation and update of shaders upon saving changes in your editor.
 - Quick iteration and experimentation with `wgsl` shader code.